Haiti: Law and crime

-In 2010, the New York City Police Department (NYPD) sent a team of officers to Haiti to assist in the rebuilding of its police force with special training in investigative techniques, anti-kidnapping strategies and community outreach.
-It has also helped the HNP set up a police unit in Delmas, a neighborhood of Port-au-Prince.

-In 2012 and 2013, 150 HNP officers received specialized training funded by the US government, which also contributed to the infrastructure and communications support by upgrading radio capacity and constructing new police stations from the most violent-prone neighborhoods of Cité Soleil and Grande Ravine in Port-au-Prince to the new northern industrial park at Caracol.

-According to the UN Haiti faces a worsening crisis marked by extreme violence, political instability, and a deepening humanitarian emergency.
+After the fall of the military government in the early 1990s, the presence of a large quantity of firearms and paramilitary groups (consisting of former soldiers, gangsters, and other criminal elements) gave Haiti one of the highest crime rates in the world as of 2005.
+According to the 2023 United Nations Office on Drugs and Crime report, due to escalating gang violence and the near-collapse of state institutions, the security situation has deteriorated sharply.
+The official homicide rate for Haiti more than doubled in 2023 to approximately 40.9 per 100,000 (with 4,789 homicides reported by the UN).
+According to the UN, Haiti faces a worsening crisis marked by extreme violence, political instability, and a deepening humanitarian emergency.
 UN Special Representative Virginia Gamba condemned the use of children by armed gangs, highlighting sexual violence as a weapon of war.
-The removal of interim Prime Minister Garry Conille has further destabilized governance.
+The removal of Prime Minister Garry Conille has further destabilized governance.
 Armed groups have targeted schools and hospitals, displacing thousands and leaving 300,000 children without education.
 The UN calls for urgent humanitarian aid, enhanced security efforts, and political unity to address the crisis, as over 2.7 million people live under gang control.

-Haitian penitentiary system

 Port-au-Prince penitentiary is home to half of Haiti's prisoners.
-The prison has a capacity of 1,200 detainees but as of November 2017 the penitentiary was obliged to keep 4,359 detainees, a 363% occupancy level.
+The prison has a capacity of 1,200 detainees, but as of November 2017 the penitentiary was obliged to keep 4,359 detainees, a 363% occupancy level.
 The inability to receive sufficient funds has caused deadly cases of malnutrition, combined with the tight living conditions, increases the risk of infectious diseases such as tuberculosis.
 Haitian law states that once arrested, one must go before a judge within 48 hours; however, this is very rare.
 Unless families are able to provide the necessary funds for inmates to appear before a judge, there is a very slim chance the inmate would have a trial, on average, within 10 years.
 In confined living spaces for 22–23 hours a day, inmates are not provided with latrines and are forced to defecate into plastic bags.
 These conditions were considered inhumane by the Inter-American Court of Human Rights in 2008.

-On 3 March 2024, armed gangs stormed the main prison in Port-au-Prince and around 3700 inmates escaped, while 12 people were killed.
+On 3 March 2024, armed gangs stormed the main prison in Port-au-Prince, and about 3,700 inmates escaped, while 12 people were killed.